wdawson/okta.github.io/_source/_posts/2018-07-23-build-a-simple-crud-app-with-flask-and-python.md

 ## Define the Blog Views in Flask

-We're building a blog.
 So far, we've built the front-end templates, created the database models, and wired up user authentication.
 The one thing we haven't done, however, is define the core *behavior* for our application: the views!

 In Flask, views are functions that run when a user visits a particular URL.
 If a user visits `/dashboard`, for example, Flask needs to know what function to run and what to do to display the dashboard page to the user.